ANaaim/Reflexion_data_marker_less/README.md

 ````
 Similar meta data should be contained in the metadata of the c3d file.

-05-06 Ground_truth_3D and 2D
+## 05-06 Ground_truth_3D and 2D

 The data here should have the same format as the one used in the Keypoints_3D subject and Keypoints_2D subject.
-The only difference is that in the 3D data the calibration matrix should be included in each leaf folder.
+The only difference is that in the 3D data the calibration matrix should be included in each leaf folder and do not have a specific folder for the method used to obtain the 3D keypoints.

+An alternative proposition could be to integrate the ground truth data as a part of the 03_keypoints_2D_monosubject and 04_keypoints_3D_monosubject with a different methode name being "ground_truth_2D" and "ground_truth_3D".
+This would allow to have all the data in the same place and to be able to process them together.

+Both make sens and should be discussed with the team.